 The Club is affiliated to the Amateur Swimming Association (ASA).
 Training is supervised by ASA qualified teachers and is geared towards achieving stamina, speed and good technique.
 Swimmers are grouped according to ability rather than age.
 Training takes place on Tuesday and Friday evenings and on Sunday mornings.
 We accept swimmers from age 5 and upwards and aim to give them all the skills and techniques they need to make them good, competitive swimmers.
 We have a thriving club with 100+ swimmers all regularly taking part in galas and local league meetings.

 Introducing Anne: Local Hero

 Anne Nugent is the Director of Swimming at Ringwood Seals Swimming Club.
 With her inspirational outlook and devotion to helping others, Anne was the regional finalist for the prestigious BBC Unsung Hero Award in 2011′s Sports Personality of the Year.
-She was also selected to carry the Olympic torch through Christchurch during the summer.
+She was also selected to carry the Olympic torch through Christchurch.
 This short film, shown on BBC’s “South Today”, introduces Anne and shows the older Seals in action.